Wilkersonn/holbertonschool-printf/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+In this section, you'll find various examples demonstrating how to use `_printf`.
+This includes code snippets, screenshots, and demos to help illustrate different use cases and functionalities of the `_printf` implementation.
+For more detailed examples and additional resources, feel free to explore the links provided.

 _For more examples, please refer to the [Documentation](https://example.com)_